 Regulation of Oil and Gas Resources - SB 318 by Sen. Richter (R) and HB 191 by Rep. Rodrigues (R) would: define "high-pressure well stimulation" (fracking); preempt local government fracking ordinances; and give DEP broad authority to regulate the industry.
 DEP would conduct a study on fracking and submit its findings to the Governor and the Legislature by June 30, 2017.
 DEP also would adopt rules to implement the findings of the study and recommend legislation if it is needed to protect groundwater.
 The national chemical registry, FracFocus, would be designated as Florida's registry for chemical disclosure for all fracking sites.
-SB 318 passed out of its first committee and HB 191 is ready for the floor.
+SB 318 passed out of its second committee and HB 191 passed out of the House.

 Open Carry of Firearms - SB 300 by Sen. Gaetz (R) and HB 163 by Rep. Gaetz (R) would allow persons that hold concealed weapons permits to carry firearms openly as well.
 The bill would not expand who could carry or where firearms could be carried.
-SB 300 passed out of its first committee and HB 163 passed out of its second committee.
+SB 300 passed out of its first committee and HB 163 is ready for the floor.

 Airport Zoning - SB 756 by Sen. Brandes (R), SB 1508 by Sen. Simpson (R), and HB 7061 by the Transportation and Ports Subcommittee and Rep. Santiago (R) and, HB 1379 by Rep. Miller (R) would add "power generation equipment" as a defined structure and would not require a new DOT permit for changes to existing equipment as long as the height and location remain unchanged and the equipment received construction permits from the FCC prior to May 20, 1975.
-SB 756 passed out of its second committee and HB 7061 passed out of its first committee.
+SB 756 and HB 7061 passed out of their second committee and HB 1379 passed out of its first committee.